 Back to the Grind...

 Well, the trip home was pretty uneventful.
 Luftansa and Air Canada managed to get their planes off the ground in a timely manner this time, and they gave me emergency exit row seats on 2/3 of the planes I was on so I actually had some leg room.
 On the plane ride back I sat next to a gentleman from New York City who promoted eco-friendly solutions to everyday problems.
-When he learned what I did for a living, he became very excited about a project he was currently working on, promoting green carpet cleaning nyc services.
+When he learned what I did for a living, he became very excited about a project he was currently working on, promoting green local carpet cleaning nyc.
 Apparently most rug cleaning processes are quite toxic and so his green solution was becoming very popular in the big city.
 He had been looking for a way to automate some of the routing and bookkeeping routines.
 When I explained that php and mysql were made for just that, we got into a business discussion.
 Short story: looks like I may have new client - we're scheduled to talk next week.
 I was pretty dead by the time we rolled into Calgary so I took an extra day off work to wake up.
 I can't recommend sleeping on the cold marble floor of the Rome airport, it isn't fun.

-The office didn't self destruct while I was gone, but the phpBB.com server got pretty hosed by some wothless hacker.
+The office didn't self destruct while I was gone, but the phpBB.com server got pretty hosed by some worthless hacker.
 Luckly my team did a great job of getting it back up and running.
 Props to our webhost, Doreo, for the hard work of getting the server back and getting us running on a temp server till our main one is functional again.
 If you need web hostingcheck them out!